-- Mud transport calculations are performed for 2 fractions and 2 layers. - Flocculation is included with a constant velocity coefficient of 50 m/s for fraction 1 (coarse) and 5 m/s for fraction 2 (fine). - A Teeter profile is applied with a constant critical shear stress of 0.07 N/m for both fractions. - Layer 1 is described as a soft mud layer with constant erosion coefficient of 5.10-5 kg/m/s and a critical shear stress of 0.1 N/m.
-The power of erosion has a value of 10 and the bed densisty is constant 200 kg/m. - Layer 2 is described as a hard mud layer with constant erosion coefficient of 0.0001 kg/m/s and a critical shear stress of 0.2 N/m.
-The power of erosion has a value of 1 and the bed density is constant 400 kg/m. - The bed roughness is described as constant 0.001 m. - The dispersion is described by the dispersion coefficient formulation with a constant dispersion coefficient of 0.01 m/s and 0.015 m/s for fraction 1 and 2, respectively.
+- Mud transport calculations are performed for 2 fractions and 2 layers. - Flocculation is included with a constant velocity coefficient of 50 m/s for fraction 1 (coarse) and 5 m/s for fraction 2 (fine). - A Teeter profile is applied with a constant critical shear stress of 0.07 N/m2 for both fractions. - Layer 1 is described as a soft mud layer with constant erosion coefficient of 5.10-5 kg/m2/s and a critical shear stress of 0.1 N/m2.
+The power of erosion has a value of 10 and the bed densisty is constant 200 kg/m3. - Layer 2 is described as a hard mud layer with constant erosion coefficient of 0.0001 kg/m2/s and a critical shear stress of 0.2 N/m2.
+The power of erosion has a value of 1 and the bed density is constant 400 kg/m3.

-- During the simulation the concentration of the sediment fractions at the upstream boundary is constant 0.001 kg/m and 0.02 kg/m for fraction 1 and 2, respectively. - Initially, the surface elevation is zero throughout the model and the concentration of the two fractions are equal to the boundary conditions.
+- The bed roughness is described as constant 0.001 m. - The dispersion is described by the dispersion coefficient formulation with a constant dispersion coefficient of 0.01 m2/s and 0.015 m2/s for fraction 1 and 2, respectively. - During the simulation the concentration of the sediment fractions at the upstream boundary is constant 0.001 kg/m3 and 0.02 kg/m3 for fraction 1 and 2, respectively. - Initially, the surface elevation is zero throughout the model and the concentration of the two fractions are equal to the boundary conditions.
 The soft mud layer has a thickness of 0.002 m and consist of 10 % coarse material and 90 % fine material.
-The hard mud layer has a thickness of 1.0 m and consist of 80 % coarse